 If you have never moved your website before, you will probably think that it is a rather trivial matter.
 Certainly something that does not warrant an article — after all, it's only a matter of copying files over to the new server.
 Or is it?

 Actually there's more to it than meets the eye.
-I have moved my other website thefreecountry.com many times in its rather long history, both with changes in the URL (back when it was without a domain name) and when I moved the actual domain ("thefreecountry.com") between web hosts.
+I have moved one of my other websites, thefreecountry.com, many times in its rather long history, both with changes in the URL (back when it was without a domain name) and when I moved the actual domain ("thefreecountry.com") between web hosts.
 It seems to me that each time I move, I overlook some important aspect.

-I'll deal with both the mundane aspects - the checklist of things you need to do - as well as the more problematic situation of helping you minimise your loss of visitors.
+I'll deal with both the mundane aspects — the checklist of things you need to do — as well as the more problematic situation of helping you minimise ("minimize" in US English) your loss of visitors.

 Note that there are some differences between moving your site when you have your own domain name and moving it when you do not.
 I'll try to cover both these cases in this article.